If web styling technologies were human languages...

 It is short and has declinations.
 You can Find it everywhere... but it is basically dead

-BEM would be French
+would be

 The BEM logo saying "Les poules couvent souvent au couvent"